Emperor Daozong of Liao

 Emperor Daozong of Liao (14 September 1032 – 12 February 1101), personal name Chala, sinicised name Yelü Hongji, was the eighth emperor of the Khitan-led Liao dynasty of China.

 Life

 The Pagoda of Fugong Temple, built in 1056 at the site of Daozong's grandmother's family home in Ying County, Shanxi.

 Emperor Daozong succeeded his father, Emperor Xingzong, in 1055.
 He was notable for reviving the official dynastic name "Great Liao" in 1066, a designation first given the empire by the Emperor Taizong in 947.
 Other noteworthy achievements made during his reign include the completion of a Liao edition of the Buddhist Tripitaka and the construction of the Sakyamuni Pagoda in 1056.

+In the early years of Daozong's reign, the court was dominated by two men, Xiao Ge and Xiao Ala.
+Xiao Ala was the son of Xiao Xiaomu and part of Xiao Noujin's extended family.
+He was a close friend of Xingzong and had served as state counselor and viceroy of the Eastern Capital.
+He was also married to an imperial princess.
+Upon Daozong's accession, Ala was made northern commissioner for military affairs, putting him alongside Xiao Ge as two of the most powerful men at court.
+The two had a falling out and Ala asked to retire.
+Instead he was sent to be viceroy of the Eastern Capital in 1059.
+In 1061 he returned to court and voiced harsh criticisms at the government.
+Ge denounced him to the emperor, and in spite of Empress Dowager Renyi's pleas, the emperor ordered Ala's execution by strangulation.
+This left the court in the hands of Xiao Ge (who retired the next year), Yelü Renxian, and Yelü Yixin.
+Yixin grew up in poverty but rose to become a palace attendant under Xingzong and by the end of his reign, a guard commander.
+Under Daozong, Yixin was made southern chancellor and then transferred to the northern Chancellery in 1059.
+Renxian rose to prominence during negotiations with the Song in 1042.
+In 1060 Zhongyuan tried to have Renxian, who opposed his faction, removed from the southern Chancellery, but Yixin interceded on his behalf by going directly to Daozong.